nevilmehta22/Real-Time-Analysis-of-ShopStation/README.md

 # Real-Time-Analysis-of-ShopStation

 In this project, I have tried to depict Real-Time Analysis w.r.t Google Forms and Google Sheets.
 Web Automation was implemented via Selenium in Python environment to depict Customer Survey Responses.
 Analysis was made using Google Sheets and a Dashboard was created to showcase the insights generated.
+When you fill the Google Form given at this link: [Form](https://rb.gy/2obphp) , you can track the changes easily which are displayed on the dashboard given here: [Dashboard](https://rb.gy/hnhar3)